 Review publications

 On 20 February 2025 we released our consultation paper and background paper 3.
-We want to hear from you.
-Submissions are open until 20 April 2025.
-Make a submission here.

 Background paper 1 - Review of particular criminal defences: Our terms of reference